Peter Freedman – where are they now?developer

 “You do what you’ve got to do.
 You don’t even think about it,” he said.

 “Luckily my dad didn’t let me do too many stupid things,” he told former school captain Spiro Christopoulos in an interview filmed at Trinity.

 But he got into financial difficulties in the late 1980s, borrowing a lot of money when “crazy” interest rates were up to 22 per cent.

 Paying back the money was “like trying to fill in the Grand Canyon with a shovel”.

 “But I lucked it.”

-He pulled out a microphone he had bought in China “for 10 bucks” years earlier and asked a friend to go out and see if there was any interest in it.
+He pulled out a microphone he had bought in China “for 10 bucks” years earlier, modified it, and asked a friend to go out and see if there was any interest in it.

 “It was just when digital recording was starting.
 They were cheap and incredible quality, and everyone needed mikes.”